utyvert/unit-6-react-tic-tac-toe-classes/README.md

 They do not actually render any DOM markup themselves, but instead use presentational components to do so.
 **Presentational** components concern themselves with how things look.
 They have no knowledge of state or how data is being mutated.
 Instead, their only job is to take in data (in the form of props) and render DOM markup.

+An important thing to note is that this pattern is most closely associated with code written using a combination of class components and stateless functional components - it is not typical to use in conjunction with hooks.

 For a more in depth explanation, take a look at [Dan Abramov's blog post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) on the subject.